 Paul T. P. Wong, Ph.D., C.Psych. is Professor Emeritus of Trent University and Adjunct Professor at Saybrook University.
 He is a Fellow of APA and CPA and President of the International Network on Personal Meaning (www.meaning.ca) and the Meaning-Centered Counselling Institute.
 Editor of the International Journal of Existential Psychology and Psychotherapy, he has also edited two influential volumes on The Human Quest for Meaning.
 A prolific writer, he is one of the most cited existential and positive psychologists.
 The originator of Meaning Therapy and International Meaning Conferences, he has been invited to give keynotes and meaning therapy workshops worldwide.
 He is the recent recipient of the Carl Rogers Award from the Society for Humanistic Psychology (Div.
 32 of the APA) and a member of a research group on Virtue, Happiness, and the Meaning of Life, which is funded by a major research grant from the John Templeton Foundation.

 Dr. Paul T. P. Wong is a registered psychologist who originated Meaning-Centered Counseling and Therapy (MCCT), an integrative, existential, and positive approach to counseling, coaching, and psychotherapy.
 Dr. Paul is also the Founding President of the International Network on Personal Meaning (INPM) and the International Society for Existential Psychology and Psychotherapy (ISEPP), which publishes the International Journal of Existential Psychology and Psychotherapy (IJEPP).
 Aside from being the Editor-in-Chief of the IJEPP, he is also serving on the Editorial Board of the Journal of Humanistic Psychology.
-He is Professor Emeritus at Trent University and Tyndale University College, and Adjunct Professor of Saybrook University.
+He is Professor Emeritus at Trent University and Trinity Western University, and Adjunct Professor of Saybrook University.

 Dr. Paul T. P. Wong received his Ph.D. in Psychology from the University of Toronto in 1970.
-He has held professorial positions at various universities, such as the University of Toronto, York University, and Trent University.
+He has held professorial positions at various universities, including the University of Toronto, York University, and Trent University.
 As the Founding Director of the Graduate Program in Counselling Psychology at Trinity Western University (TWU), he established an accredited and widely recognized graduate program.
-Moreover, he served as the Division Chair of Psychology and Business Administration at Tyndale University College.
+He served as the Division Chair of Psychology and Business Administration at Tyndale University College.
 He was visiting scientist at the University of California at Los Angeles and the University of British Columbia.
 He has been invited to lecture at numerous universities and institutions in North America, Asia, and Europe.

 Dr. Paul is a Fellow of both the American Psychological Association and the Canadian Psychological Association.
 Apart from his current editorial duties for the IJEPP and Journal of Humanistic Psychology, Dr. Paul has previously served on the editorial boards for PsychCRITIQUES, Stress Medicine, and the Canadian Journal of Behavioural Science.
 He has also served on federal government agencies, including the National Institute of Mental Health (NIMH) in Washington, DC and the National Advisory Council on Aging for the Canadian Minister of Health in Ottawa, ON.

 Apart from his academic pursuits, Dr. Paul is also devoted to serving people as a Registered Clinical Psychologist and an ordained pastor in Ontario.
 Currently, he and his wife maintain a private practice through the Meaning-Centered Counselling Institute, Inc. (MCCI).
-They also offer professional training and supervision for those interested in meaning-centered counselling and therapy (MCCT).
-The meaning-centered approach is designed to repair what is broken as well as bring out what is best in people.
-He has applied this approach to developing positive leadership and management as well.
+They also offer professional training and supervision for those interested in meaning-centered

 Dr. Paul was also the Founding Pastor of the Chinese Gospel Church in Toronto, as well as the founder of the Peterborough Chinese Christian Fellowship.
 He has spent more than three decades ministering to refugees, foreign students, and new immigrants.
 He has contributed many articles to Christian publications and spoken at pastors’ conferences.